TheFausap/quatfuck/README.txt

 { - rotate 1 pos left

-+ - add to registry memory content
++ - add to registry memory content. store result in the registry.

-- - sub to registry memory content
+- - sub to registry memory content. store result in the registry.

 ~ - randomise! generate an I4 positive number, using as a seed a number (read as a decimal) in memory (a random number).
     You don't need to do that... but it could be useful someday.